isabella232/goblin/README.md

 --------------
 Provides a framework for running resiliency tests reliably, comes packed with a set of defined tests, and allows extension based on new needs.
 Ability to integrate tests via Jenkins and post execution steps on a HipChat room.

-Currently supported components - Zookeeper, Couchbase, RabbitMQ, MongoDB, Cassandra
+Current out of the box libraries - Zookeeper, Couchbase, RabbitMQ, MongoDB, Cassandra

 Getting Started
 --------------